Most see 5% rise in health insurance premiums, says Policybazaar

 However, around 23 per cent of the policyholders have seen no change in their health premiums.

 Experts suggest the premium hike of up to 5 per cent is because of various changes the regulator has brought in to standardise health products and make them more customer centric.
-From October 1, insurance have had to include certain illnesses which they could earlier exclude from their coverage.
+From October 1, insurance companies have had to include certain illnesses which they could earlier exclude from their coverage.

 But post insurance regulator’s diktat, insurers have now included treatment for mental illness, age-related degeneration, internal congenital diseases and artificial life maintenance.
-Furthermore, behaviour and neurodevelopment disorders, genetic diseases and disorders, and puberty and menopause-related disorders have also been included in the coverage.
+Furthermore, behaviour and neurodevelopment disorders, genetic diseases and disorders, and puberty and menopause-related disorders have also been included in the health insurance coverage.

 “The regulator has allowed upto 5 per cent revision in prices based on the new inclusions in health products.
-Also, some may have raised rates other than that,” said Sanjay Datta, chief — underwriting, reinsurance & claims — ICICI Lombard General Insurance.
+Also, some companies may have raised rates other than that,” said Sanjay Datta, chief — underwriting, reinsurance & claims — ICICI Lombard General Insurance.

 The standardisation drive brought in by the regulator in health products is in the interest of consumers.
-“To accommodate these changes in existing products, some insurers have marginally increased their premiums where required,” said Anuj Gulati, managing director & chief executive officer, Care
+“To accommodate these changes in existing products, some insurers have marginally increased their premiums where required,” said Anuj Gulati, managing director & chief executive officer, Care Health Insurance.

 Lately, there has been a lot of furore over hike in health premiums, especially for senior citizens.
 Many policyholders have alleged that there has been a steep rise in premiums when they renewed their policies this year.